d0n/pwclip/docs/manpage.rst

     $ pwcli -P .mycrypt -Y pwds.yaml -C myrottensslcert.pem -K myrottensslkey.pem -A -l

-yubikey gui-mode autoselecting  slot and serial (usually even if more than one key connected)
+yubikey gui-mode autoselecting slot and serial (usually even if more than one key is connected)

     $ pwclip -y